biscout24/ltk-props-testing/docs/slides/intro.md

   xs.reverse.reverse == xs
 }
 ```
 Note: What is a typical example of it?
-Serialization/Desirialization
+Serialization/Deserialization or write/read to/from DB

 ### "Some things never change"